The Saints27 Mar 2015, by Doctrines in

 The Church is the gathering of the people of God in communion with one another in one faith.
 The Church which is the gathering of God’s people (the saints) is the mystical body of Jesus Christ with Christ Jesus.
 Death does not separate one from this one body, in life or death, we belong to Jesus.
 St. Paul says that “if we live, we live to the Lord, and if we die, we die to the Lord; so then; whether we live or whether we die, we are the Lord’s (Rom.
 14:8).
 Death has no power over us, and death does not separate anyone from the body of Christ.
 St. Paul wrote: “death is swallowed up in victory.
 O death, where is thy victory?
 O death, where is thy sting?.
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ” (1Cor.
 15: 54-57).
 Standing on the victory of Jesus Christ; therefore, death cannot stop us from being Christians; it cannot stop us from being believers, neither can it separate us from the body of Christ.

 The Church is a body with different parts in communion with each other and with the head.
 The Church is divided basically into three: The Church Militant,

 The Church Militant comprises of all those (saints)still living on earth, still struggling with temptations and sin; You and I are part of the Church Militant.
-The Church Suffering refer to those saints that are no longer on earth yet have not made heaven, they are the saints or the Souls in Purgatory.
+The Church Suffering refers to those saints that are no longer on earth yet have not made heaven; they are the saints or the Souls in Purgatory.
 Please, note that Purgatory is not a place where sinners repent but a place where the redeemed are purified.

 May the Saints in heaven intercede for us tonight, and may the father grant our heart desires through Christ our Lord.
 Amen